 Beth Willson is a Specialist Dietitian based in the United Kingdom.
 She is currently working as a Specialist Gastroenterology and Critical Care Dietitian in a NHS teaching hospital in London.

 Beth is passionate about providing people with digestive issues the support that they need, which can often be overlooked by other healthcare professionals.
 She aspires to educate people so that they able to confidently manage their conditions and symptoms in the long term.

 Beth joined the Food Treatment Clinic in 2021 as our Online Content Manager.
 As somebody who uses social media herself, Beth understands how the internet can cause a great amount of confusion when it comes to nutrition and health.
 She is driven to help combat the online misinformation around nutrition, particularly for digestive health.
-This is why she has taken on the role as an Online Content Manager, where Beth ensures our blog posts are science based and up to date so that we can correctly educate you on the management of IBS.
+At the Food Treatment Clinic, Beth ensures our blog posts are science based and up to date so that we can correctly educate you on the management of IBS.

 BSc (Hons) Nutrition and Dietetics – University of Surrey – 2020

 Full Member of the British Dietetic Association – 2020-present